MatthewZlatniski/CS240SI/README.md

 This repository contains a set of practice problems created specifically for CS240 Supplemental Instruction.
 The problems cover a range of topics within CS240, providing students with the opportunity to practice and reinforce their knowledge.

-Solutions will not be posted but will be shown to or given to students who attend SI.

 ## Directory Structure

 The problems are organized into directories based on topics covered in CS240.
 The directory structure is as follows: